brentkaplan/shinybeez/README.md

 #### Discounting

-* Choose between scoring the 27-Item Monetary Choice Questionnaire (MCQ), the 5-trial minute task for delay discounting, and the 5-trial minute task for probability discounting
+* Choose between scoring the 27-Item Monetary Choice Questionnaire (MCQ), regression for delay discounting indifference points, the 5-trial minute task for delay discounting, and the 5-trial minute task for probability discounting